Retirement Income Planning Frequently Asked Questions

 How much income can I safely take from my savings?

-Asset allocation (stocks vs. bonds)
+Asset allocation

 Spending flexibility

-We calculate your specific sustainable withdrawal rate through comprehensive analysis rather than applying generic rules.
+In working with clients who engage our services, advisors typically calculate your specific sustainable withdrawal rate through comprehensive analysis rather than applying generic rules.

 Should I live off dividends and interest only?